howsoai/howso-docs/_sources/getting_started/client_configuration.rst.txt

   - ``client``

-    Specify the client to use by it's dotted Python path.
+    Set the client to use by it's dotted Python path.
 The default value is ``howso.direct.HowsoDirectClient``.

     This is an advanced user option can be used to define and use other clients